 This slide contains a common scenario between two coworkers.
 Not all requests you receive from the public are public records requests.
 You must learn the difference between a general request and a public records request and act accordingly.

-QUESTION: Someone just called me and asked for all emails to or from Jane Smith in August of 2016 regarding the ABC construction project.
-Is that a public records request?

-ANSWER: Yes, that is a specific request for a government record.

-QUESTION: I got a different call later in the day asking why the state initiated the ABC construction project and when it's expected to be complete.
-Is that a public records request?

-ANSWER: No, that's not a public records request since they didn't specifically ask for a record.
+- Someone just called me and asked for all emails to or from Jane Smith in August 2023 regarding the ABC construction project.
+Is that a public records request? - Yes, that's a specific request for a government record. - I got a different call later in the day asking why the state initiated the ABC construction project and when it's expected to be complete.
+Is that a public records request? - o No, that's not a public records request since they didn't specifically ask for a record.

-1.21 Records Custodian Responsibilities
+1.21 Handling Public Records Requests